 Since the resource is non-renewable, no re-generation function appears in (16.7).
-Uncertainty is ignored and the extraction activity involves no costs.10 As before, there is no distinction between employment and population, L_t .
+Uncertainty is ignored and the extraction activity involves no costs.9 As before, there is no distinction between employment and population, L_t .

-The model was formulated as a response to the pessimistic Malthusian views expressed in the book The Limits to Growth written by MIT ecologists Meadows et al. (1972).
-Stiglitz, and fellow economists, asked the
+The model was formulated as a response to the pessimistic Malthusian views expressed in the book The Limits to Growth written by MIT ecologists Meadows et al. (1972).10 Stiglitz, and fellow economists, asked the question: what are the technological conditions needed to avoid falling per capita consumption in the long run in spite of the inevitable decline in the use of non-renewable resources?
+The answer is that there are three ways in which this decline in resource use may be counterbalanced:

-9See, e.g., Stiglitz, 1974.
+8See, e.g., Stiglitz, 1974.

-10This simplified description of resource extraction is the reason that it is common to classify the model as a one-sector model, notwithstanding there are two productive activities in the economy, manufacturing and resource extraction.
+9This simplified description of resource extraction is the reason that it is common to classify the model as a one-sector model, notwithstanding there are two productive activities in the economy, manufacturing and resource extraction.

-11An up-date came in 2004, see Meadows at al. (2004).
+$^{^{10}}$ An up-date came in 2004, see Meadows at al. (2004).